 Source; the script of "The Överhogdals Weaves, Compiled by Ulla Oscarsson.

 The tapestry was neither rolled up nor hanging, but lay like a large rag crumpled up on the floor to the roght of the door.
 It was among dusty mouldings and other old bites of interior decoration, old round timber of birch, winegless angels and other varied rubbish that is collected over the years.
 Wheither it had lain in the wooden store-shed long or not could not been found out of....

 When Jonze found the tapestries it were sewn into a large quilt.
 But the parts were missing in the right corner.
 Helena Öberg from association for jämtands handicrafts, therefore traveled the following year to the village Överhogdal to try to find the missing parts.
-In the afternoon of 3 rd December 1911 She arrived at the postoffice in the village Överhogdal.
-She met an old man who asked the purpose of her visit and she replyed jokingly, that she was looking for yje missing parts of the taspetry.
+In the afternoon of's rd December 1911 She arrived at the postoffice in the village Överhogdal.
+She met an old man who asked the purpose of her visit and she replyed jokingly, that she was looking for yje missing parts of the tapestry.
 To this he replied that if she was to accompany him she would be given a piece of the tapestry.
 They went to a small cottage and when entering the house there was only a 5 year old girl there who, when asked where her dolls blanket was, pointed to a cupboard and said, "in their" Meanwhite the child mother has entered and she took the dolls blanket out of the cupboard and it turned out to be the piece that was missing.
-The child did not want to part from her blanket and began to cry.
-Ms Helena then gave her two krones and promised her a new blanket, a promise she later kept.....
+The child did not want to part from her blanket, a promise she later kept....